GaotangLi/GaotangLi.github.io/_pages/about.md

 ======
 ---

 I'm a first-year PhD student in Computer Science at University of Illinois Urbana-Champaign, working under the supervision of [Hanghang Tong](http://tonghanghang.org/).
 Prior to this, I earned my bachelor’s degree from the University of Michigan.
 My main research lie broadly in large language models (LLMs), particularly developing **the science of Language Models** and enhancing their **reasoning** abilities.
-My current research interest is **reasoning LLM** and **RL**.
+My current research interest is **reasoning LLM**, **RL**, and **alignment**.

 Email: gaotang3 \[at\] illinois [dot] edu